-As the saying goes, if you are going to seek out revenge then dig two graves, one for the person and one for yourself.
-Spend your life working on building something rather than destroying.
+As the saying goes, if you are going to seek out revenge then dig two graves—one for the other person and one for yourself.
+Instead, spend your life working on building something rather than destroying.

-From personal observation, the more a person needs his/her ego stroked, the less happy they are.
+From personal observation, the more a person needs his or her ego stroked, the less happy he or she is.
 There comes a point where you must accept and love who and what you are.

 7. Technology Obsession

 We are bombarded with new and faster ways to share and absorb information.
-In moderation, they are extremely helpful in many ways.
-When abused, they push our lives almost into an artificial existence.
+In moderation, technology is extremely helpful in many ways.
+When abused, it pushes our lives almost into an artificial existence.
 Does it really matter if you have the latest and greatest product to replace yesterday’s latest and greatest?
 No, it does not.

 8. Fear of Failure

-There is nothing wrong with having money, but when it becomes the focus of our hearts and minds it can damaging.
-Don’t spend your life worrying about having more money or making the pursuit of it your number one goal.
+There is nothing wrong with having money, but when it becomes the focus of our hearts and minds, it can be damaging.
+It’s a good idea to be financially responsible, but don’t focus your entire life on having more money or make the pursuit of money your number one goal.
 It isn’t worth it.

 10. False Idols

-When it comes to what is important in life, I believe our number one priority should be our personal relationship with God.
-Yet, we surround ourselves with multitudes of false idols.
-All the things we discussed in this list and plenty more.
+When I consider what is important in life, I believe our number one priority should be our personal relationships with God.
+Yet, we surround ourselves with multitudes of false idols—all the things we discussed in this list and plenty more.
 What are you worshipping?
 Where is your heart?
-When you are moments from death, will you be able to look up to God and say “I’m ready?”
+When you are moments from death, will you be able to look up to God and say, “I’m ready?”
 Don’t waste any more time on gods that don’t last.